Wolverine971/9takes/src/blog/enneagram/enneagram-type-4.md

 <h2 id="strengths">💪 Strengths of an Enneagram 4</h2>

 One of the biggest strengths of the Enneagram Type 4 is its creativity and artistic expression.

 Individualists are highly imaginative and resourceful and have a unique perspective on the world.
-They can tap into their emotions and create something truly authentic and meaningful.
+They can tap into their emotions easily and often use them to create art that is truly authentic and meaningful.

 Enneagram Type 4 individuals are also known for their empathy and compassion.
 They deeply understand the human experience and can connect with others deeply emotionally.
 They are also profoundly introspective and self-aware, allowing them to make positive life changes.